Tauvic/Technology-at-school/Robots/Makeblock/readme.md

 <img align="right" height="200" src="./images/MeLineFollowerSensor_2.png">

 * Goal: Provide an easy to use robot platform to schools for teaching technology, programming and robotics.
 * Aproach: Improve the Makeblock mBot robot: add a user friendly interface and make it move reliable and semi-autonomous.
+Read about this on [mBot improvements](https://github.com/Tauvic/Technology-at-school/wiki/mBot-improvements)

 # Getting started